gardym/hansel/README.md

 - Add the CloudMailin add-on.
 - Forward your CloudMailin POST to /mails on your Heroku instance.
-- Take the output of heroku config -s | grep MONGOHQ_URL and put it before bin/rake "db:baseline[yourlogin@email.com, password]"
+- Take the output of heroku config -s | grep MONGOHQ_URL and put it before bin/rake "db:baseline[passcode]"